stickyPiston/notifier/README.md

 If you want to delete a timer.
 Click the icon again and hit the name of the timer that you want to delete.
 Hit "Quit notifier" to stop all timers and the application itself.

 🚨 The notifications do not work on Windows machines!
-This will be fixed in a future version.
+See the note at [Build from source](#%EF%B8%8F-build-form-source)

 * * *